kevtrng/Google-Forms-Guide/docs/customizingForm/changeTheme.md

 ![Google Form Header](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/customizingForm/4_changing_header.png?raw=true)

-**5. Click on `insert`and you are done !**
+**5. Click on `insert` and you are done!**

 ![Google Form Header](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/customizingForm/5_changing_header.png?raw=true)

 ## Conclusion

-Hurray you did it!
+Hurray you did it.
-After completing all the steps above, you should now have set a Header for your Google Form using one of Google's Default photos!
+After completing all the steps above, you should now have set a Header for your Google Form using one of Google's Default photos.